Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Gromov hyperbolicity, and contractible fixed points

+For this we will need to understand the minimal sublaminations of $\Lambda^{su}$, for this, it is useful to use the octopus decomposition of a closed lamination in a foliation (see \cite[Proposition 5.2.14]{CandelConlon}).
+We state here the main properties we will use: let $\cF$ be a foliation of a closed 3-manifold without compact leaves and consider a closed sublamination $\Gamma$ (i.e. a closed non-empty set saturated by leaves of $\cF$).
+We can assume that $\Gamma \neq M$.

+Let $U$ be the metric completion of a complementary region of $\Gamma$.
+Recall that we can think of the interior $\mathring{U}$ of $U$ as a subset of $M$.
+Hence $\mathring{U}$ is foliated by leaves of $\fol$ and by the completion operation we can think of $U$ also as saturated by leaves of $\fol$.
+The set $U$ has an octopus decomposition \cite[Proposition 5.2.14]{CandelConlon}.
+This means the following:

+where $K$ is compact, $D$ is non compact and $D$ is an $I$-bundle over a non compact surface.
+In addition the $I$-bundle fibration in $D$ can be chosen transverse to the foliation $\fol$ in $D$.
+The set $K$ is called a {\emph{core}} for $U$.
+The components of $D$ are called the {\emph{arms}}\footnote{The terminology octopus, core, arms is standard in foliation theory \cite{CandelConlon}.}.

+An arm $V$ is an $I$-bundle over a non compact, connected surface $S$ with boundary.
+As one escapes compact sets in $S$, the corresponding $I$-fibers in $V$ have length converging to zero.
+Using this we can show:

+\begin{lemma} Let $\fol$ be a foliation without compact leaves and $\Gamma$ be a compact sublamination.
+Then, if $L$ is a leaf of $\fol$ at positive distance from $\Gamma$, it follows that $L$ is contained in the core of the octopus decomposition of some complementary region of $\Gamma$. \end{lemma}

+\begin{proof} Since the foliation is transverse to the $I$-bundle structure in the arms, it follows that if the leaf $L$ intersects some arm, then it must cover the surface in the base of the $I$-bundle and intersect all $I$-fibers in the arm.
+Thus the distance from $L$ to the boundary goes to $0$ going arbitrarily deep in the arms.
+This contradicts that $L$ is at positive distance to $\Gamma$. \end{proof}

+We will now need the following result which will use the dynamics and not only the geometry of the lamination.

-\begin{lemma} Suppose that $f$ is a partially hyperbolic diffeomorphism in $M$ which is not accessible and such that the non-wandering set of $f$ is all of $M$.
+\begin{lemma} Suppose that $f$ is a partially hyperbolic diffeomorphism in $M^s$ with $f$ not accessible and such that the non-wandering set of $f$ is all of $M$.
 Suppose further that there are no compact surfaces tangent to $E^s \oplus E^u$.
 Then the lamination $\Lambda^{su}$ contains a unique minimal sublamination $\Lambda$.
 In particular $\Lambda$ is $f$-invariant. \end{lemma}